statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ## Exporting Dependencies

-If you wish to bundle any of your installed Composer dependencies with your starter-kit, just `composer require` them in your sandbox project as you would into any app, then add them under a `dependencies` array in your `starter-kit.yaml` config file:
+If you wish to bundle any of your installed Composer dependencies with your Starter Kit, just `composer require` them in your sandbox project as you would into any app, then add them under a `dependencies` array in your `starter-kit.yaml` config file:

 ``` yaml
 dependencies: